AudiusProject/audius-protocol/.github/pull_request_template.md

 ### Description
 _What is the purpose of this PR?
 What is the current behavior?
-What is the new behavior?
-Is there anything else about this PR that we should know about?_
+New behavior?
+Relevant links (e.g. Trello) and/or information pertaining to PR?_